June 12, 2023

 • Vocabulary to help distinguish methods:

-• DNA is bisulfite converted for methylation arrays also, so the word "bisulfite" in methods does not by itself indicate that methylation was measured with bisulfite sequencing.
+• DNA is bisulfite converted for methylation arrays also, so the word "bisulfite" in methods does not by itself indicate bisulfite sequencing.

 Did they use bulk sequencing, single cell sequencing, single nuclei sequencing, or multiple methods?
 Bulk means a whole sample was processed at once.
 Single cell and single nuclei sequencing require separating (or "dissociating") the tissue and capturing individual cells or nuclei.